kobinpy/kobin/README.rst

 Kobin
 =====

+**This library is a pre-release.
+Expect missing docs and breaking API changes.**

 A very simple web application framework for python3.5.
 This library has no dependencies other than the Python Standard Libraries.